 Mother Nature is at her best at Yellowstone.
 It’s America’s first national park and home to the famed Old Faithful Geyser.
 A rich and varied landscape of mountains, forests, waterfalls and lakes present a wealth of fresh-air opportunities.
 The park is home to the largest concentration of mammals in the lower 48 states, including bison, moose, elk, grizzly bears, mountain lions and wolves.

 Lake Yellowstone Hotel’s stately white columns and airy sun room paint a pretty picture.
 Live music most evenings adds a welcome note.
 Rooms and suites provide upscale amenities, such as fluffy bathrobes.
 Simple lakeside cabins should appeal to families, and the gracious dining room offers a children’s menu.
-There is limited availability throughout the summer in 2019.
+The hotel is open May 15 to October 12, with limited availability throughout the summer in 2020.